startoy/legacy-contracts.js/.github/ISSUE_TEMPLATE.md

-Please include all code and data needed to reproduce the problem by replacing the examples below.
+# Version Numbers

+Fill in version numbers below.

+* Node.js:
+* Eris CLI:
+* eris-contracts:

 # Issue Description

 Describe your issue here.

+# Code

+Include all code and data needed to reproduce the problem by replacing the examples below.

-# Solidity
+## Solidity

 ```Solidity
 contract IdisContractsFTW {